Juuxel/loom-vineflower/README.md

 You can also change the preferences used to decompile the game.
 For changing the properties, you can either use their 3-letter names or, with some properties, a preset method.

-Preset methods as of 1.2.0:
+Preset methods as of 1.4.0:

 - `inlineSimpleLambdas` for `isl`: collapse single-line lambdas (default: 1)
 - `useJadVarnaming` for `jvn`: use JAD-style local variable naming from ForgeFlower (default: 0)
+- `patternMatching` for `pam`: experimental pattern matching support (default: 1)
+- `experimentalTryLoopFix` for `tlf`: experimental fix for interactions between `try` and loops

 #### Groovy DSL
 ```groovy